 These include respiratory problems, cardiovascular and gastrointestinal issues, immune-related conditions, certain cancers, and musculoskeletal issues.
 Like Basset Hounds, Shar Pei also suffer from a number of eye conditions.

 With both parent breeds at risk of health problems, unfortunately, Walrus Dogs can also experience medical issues.

-It is recommended that Shar Pei have a hip, elbow and patella evaluation.
+The Basset Hound parent of potential puppies should have an ophthalmology examination, a gonioscopy, and thrombopathia testing.
+The Shar Pei parent must have a hip, elbow and patella evaluation.
 They should also have a thyroid assessment and ophthalmology examination.

 Risk of Infection

 Walrus Dogs may also develop bacterial skin infections as moisture collects between folds of skin.
 Infection can spread easily to ears or eyes.
 Brush your Walrus Dog twice a week.
 Also, make sure his eyes, ears, and skin are checked regularly.

 Care should be taken to ensure treats come from your pup’s daily food allowance to reduce the risk of him becoming overweight.You You can expect Walrus Dogs in good health to live approximately 8-10 years.